-After submission of your application, some things need to be done to prepare for your next step in the project.
+After final submission of your application, a little more work is needed to prepare for the next step in the project.

 Application is approved or granted

-- The specifics of the letter of grant and project matters such as partner committment, finances and work packages.
+- The specifics of the letter of grant such as partner committment, finances and work packages.

 - The general conditions of the program e.g. salary calculations, reporting methods, and intellectual property management.